yoninazarathy/shalev/README.md

 A book can have various **presentation formats** with the basic format being a LaTeX formatted document, but others are also possible.
 It is integrated with [Pandoc](https://pandoc.org/).

+## Actions

+The book evolves via a sequence of actions and these are recorded in an action-log.
+It is the writing team's choice when to carry out these actions.
+The Git repo maintains history of all of the actions.
+In fact every commit is associated with an action.

+Actions are always (certainly in this version) human instigated.
+The main thing that the writing team does is work on actions.

+## User Editing Actions

+These actions are actions of editing components (writing), revising the schema, revising the presentation formats, or revising the construction DAG.

 ## Admin Actions

 The basic admin actions are to create the book via a presentation format.
+There are also other admin actions that summarize the progress etc...

+## Proofread Actions

+These are actions where the book is annotated, proofread, and collets input.

-## Agent Actions
+## Agent Actions (AI)

-The editing of the book involves human level writing/creation, with standard GitHub commits.
-But there are also agent actions that can be carried out for increating the maturity level of components and for enforcing consistency across the book.
+This is where AI/LLMs/Agents are used to help improve the book.
+Agent actions invoke LLMs to imrpove text, implement proofread inputs, enforce consitnency along the construction DAG, and generally improve the maturity of components.